lee-dohm/stargate-rp-resources/stargate-addresses.md

 * Any address containing two `A` symbols anywhere in the address is effectively the same address as `AAAAAAZ`
 * **Therefore:** all symbols in a gate address must be unique

 Interestingly, the TV show has a couple instances where the point of origin used is one of the symbols that is common to all gates and **not** a symbol that is unique to that one gate.
 In those cases, a gate address of `AAAAAAZ` would make sense because you're going to a gate _at_ that symbol's point in space.

-But, for the purposes of this campaign, we're going to assume that the reference points for the gate system do not have gates at them.
+If we choose to allow for gates at reference points like this, then that only adds 38 gate addresses to our list of possible combinations above.
+Therefore, the number of possible gate addresses is 703 \* 630 \* 561 + 38 or 248,461,328 possible gate addresses.